KittyGiraudel/sass-guidelines/index.md

 Styleguides are not just a pleasing document to read picturing an ideal state for your code.
 It is a key document in a project's life, describing how and why code should be written.
 It may look overkill for small projects, yet it helps a lot to keep your codebase clean, scalable and easily maintainable.

-Needless to say, the more actors involved on a project, the more code guidelines are needed.
+Needless to say, the more developers involved on a project, the more code guidelines are needed.
 Along the same lines, the bigger the project, the more a styleguide is a must.

 [Harry Roberts][harry_roberts] states it very well in [CSS Guidelines](http://cssguidelin.es/#the-importance-of-a-styleguide):